bitsofart/contest/README.md

 Every interaction related to the contest is automated, with the help of [@janethebot](https://github.com/janethebot), and the code behind the automation is here: [github.com/bitsofart/jane](https://github.com/bitsofart/jane).
 The website code is here: [github.com/bitsofart/csscontest.com](https://github.com/bitsofart/csscontest.com).

-⚠️ _This experimental project is still on its early test phase.
-Ideas, fixes and contributions are welcome!_ ⚠️

 ## How to win:
   1. Fork this repo.
   2. Copy the contents of the next.html file into index.html.